Indian Foreign Service: Training

 On acceptance into the Foreign Service, new entrants undergo rigorous training, considered one of the most challenging and longest among Government of India services, typically lasting over one year.
 During the probationary period, these entrants are referred to as Officer Trainees.
 Training begins at the LBSNAA in Mussoorie, where members of other elite Indian civil services undergo a three-month Foundation Course, usually commencing in August each year.

 Following the Foundation Course, probationers proceed to the SSIFS in New Delhi for intensive instruction in subjects essential to diplomacy, including international relations theory, military diplomacy, trade, India's foreign policy, history, international law, diplomatic practice, hospitality, protocol, and administration.
 After a brief desk attachment in the Ministry of External Affairs at the rank of Assistant Secretary, officers are posted to an Indian diplomatic mission abroad where their CFL is the native language.

-Officer Trainees also undertake Armed Forces Attachments, each lasting at least one week, with various government bodies and defense establishments—such as the Indian Army (either in Jammu and Kashmir, or Ladakh, or Sikkim, or Arunachal Pradesh), Indian Navy (either in Mumbai or Vizag), Indian Air Force stations, or CAPF units.
+Officer Trainees also undertake Armed Forces Attachments, each lasting at least one week, with various government bodies and defense establishments—such as the Indian Army (either in Jammu and Kashmir, or Ladakh, or Sikkim, or Arunachal Pradesh), Indian Navy (either in Mumbai or Visakhapatnam), Indian Air Force stations, and CAPF units.

 In the middle phase of the program, participants are nominated for a State Attachment with a group of 5–7 officers in any state of India, for a duration of one week, to receive hands-on training in administrative functions.
 Additionally, participants are nominated for a Mission Attachment abroad, for one week, in an Indian Mission, to gain foundational exposure to the functioning of an embassy.